Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+30. **Install DC Power Charger**

-30. Take 5.5 x 2.1 mm DC POWER CHARGER and push it through opening like on the picture.
+   Push the 5.5 x 2.1 mm DC POWER CHARGER through the opening as shown in the picture below.

 .. image:: /_static/magni-mini/assembly/30_dc_charger_adding_to_base.png
     :alt: Adding DC POWER CHARGER to the BASE
     :width: 400px
     :align: center

 |

+31. **Align DC Charger**
-31. Align flaat part of the charger with the part of the slot and push it through sheet metal like on picture shown.
+   Align the first flat part of the charger with the slot and push through the sheet metal as shown in the picture below.

 .. image:: /_static/magni-mini/assembly/31_dc_charger_adding_to_base_flat.png
     :alt: Position charger correctly.
     :width: 400px
     :align: center

 |

-32. Take POWER CHARGER's nut and put it on the connector side.
+32. **Secure DC Charger**

+   Attach the nut to the charger connector.

 .. image:: /_static/magni-mini/assembly/32_dc_charger_adding_nut_to_charger.png
     :alt: Adding the NUT to the power charger.
     :width: 400px
     :align: center

 |

+33. **Tighten DC Charger**

-33. Ensure that the connector is properly aligned, with the flat side matching the flat surface of the cutout.
-Then hand-tighten the nut to secure it.
+   Ensure that the connector is properly aligned as shown in the picture.
+   Then hand-tighten the nut.

 .. image:: /_static/magni-mini/assembly/33_dc_charger_added.png
     :alt: Aligning the nut to the charger and hand-tighten it
     :width: 400px
     :align: center

 |

+34. **Prepare Front Hatch**

-34. Take FRONT hatch of the Robot and CAMERA 3 WIDE.
+   Take FRONT COVER of the Robot and CAMERA 3 WIDE.

 .. raw:: html

   <div class="rst-content">
     <div style="display: flex; gap: 10px;">